 Check our FAQ list out or send an email to us for any question you might have about your holiday in North Sulawesi!

 The most direct way to reach Manado is via Singapore.
 Singapore Airlines offers reasonable rates from most European, North American and Asian cities.
-Singapore to Manado is on SilkAir, Singapore Air’s regional wing, with four direct flights per week (Monday, Wednesday, Friday and Saturday).
-During summer months a fifth weekly flight can be added.
+Singapore to Manado is on Scoot, Singapore Air’s regional wing, with two direct flights per week (Wednesday and Friday).

 Flight time from Singapore to Manado is 3 hours and 20 minutes and many of the overnight flights from Europe and North American arrive early enough in Singapore to connect with the flight to Manado, with just a short transit (flights from Singapore to Manado depart at 9.25 in the morning).